 Several movies about Luther exist, but the one we have watched multiple times, Martin Luther with Niall MacGinnis, is one of my all-time favorite movies.
 Its content is good and the quality is high; in fact, it was nominated for an Oscar.
 This movie is beautiful and inspiring, and it works for young children as well as adults although there are some intense scenes.
 Though produced in 1953, it is widely available.

-These are our top three recommendations for homeschooling families, but there are others worth mentioning.
+These are our top three recommendations for Luther and the Reformation for homeschooling families, but there are others worth mentioning.

 Spy for the Night Riders by Dave and Neta Jackson is an older fictionalized account of young Karl, Dr. Luther’s servant, who accompanies his master to the Imperial Council in Worms.
 Karl does his best to protect his master, but others, including a mysterious girl, are also involved.
 This snapshot of one part of Luther’s life is written as an exciting story, and a brief Luther biography and bibliography conclude the book.